aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

             // Modify the style (described above) and change the font color from red to black. style.font.color = AsposeCells.Color.Black;

             // Done!
-Since the named style (described above) has been set to a cell and range,
+Since the named style (described above) has been set to a cell and a range,
-            // The change would be reflected(new modification is implemented) to cell(A1) and
+            // the change is reflected (the new modification is implemented) to cell A1 and
-            // Range (B1:D1).
+            // range B1:D1.
             style.update();

-            // Save the excel file.
+            // Save the Excel file.
             const outputData = workbook.save(SaveFormat.Excel97To2003);
             const blob = new Blob([outputData]);
             const downloadLink = document.getElementById('downloadLink');